wfro/elm-examples/README.md

 # Super Fun and Cool Elm Examples

-Learn by doing as they say!
+Learn by doing, as they say!
 This is a collection of some of my favorite small programs meant as learning exercises written in the [Elm](http://elm-lang.org/) programming language.

 Check out some of the other great examples on [the official site](http://elm-lang.org/examples) and [awesome-elm](https://github.com/isRuslan/awesome-elm#examples).